 LAUREN GUNDERSON has been one of the most produced playwrights in America since 2015 topping the list twice, including 2019/20.
 She is a two-time winner of the Steinberg/ATCA New Play Award for I and You and The Book of Will, the winner of the Lanford Wilson Award and the Otis Guernsey New Voices Award, a finalist for the Susan Smith Blackburn Prize and John Gassner Award for Playwriting, and a recipient of the Mellon Foundation’s Residency with Marin Theatre Company.
 She studied Southern Literature and Drama at Emory University, and Dramatic Writing at NYU’s Tisch School where she was a Reynolds Fellow in Social Entrepreneurship.
 She co-authored the Miss Bennet plays with Margot Melcon, and her play The Half-Life of Marie Curie is available on Audible.com.
 Her work is published at Playscripts (I and You; Exit Pursued By A Bear; The Taming and Toil And Trouble), Dramatists Play Service (The Revolutionists; The Book of Will; Silent Sky; Bauer, Natural Shocks, The Wickhams and Miss Bennet) and Samuel French (Emilie).
 Her picture book Dr Wonderful: Blast Off to the Moon is available from Two Lions/Amazon.
 She is currently developing musicals with Ari Afsar, Dave Stewart, and Joss Stone.
 LaurenGunderson.com

-BREE LOWDERMILK (they/them or she/her) is a queer, gender non-conforming writer and composer.
+BREE LOWDERMILK (they/them or she/her) is a non-binary trans woman and an advocate for queer voices and stories.
 Their musicals include The Bad Years, Henry & Mudge, The Mad Ones (fka The Unauthorized Autobiography of Samantha Brown), Republic, Rosie Revere, Engineer & Friends and the albums Our First Mistake and Kerrigan-Lowdermilk: Live.
 Bree received the Alan Menken Award and the Richard Rodgers Award for Red written with librettist Marcus Stevens.
 She is an alumna of the BMI Musical Theatre Writing Workshop, co-founder of the start-up NewMusicalTheatre.com, and a member of the Dramatist Guild and ASCAP.